avohns/python-latex-moodle-quiz/README.md

 ----------------------------------------------------

 As the `moodle` package only uses standard moodle question types, the generated questions should be useable on any moodle installation, there are no additional plugins required whatsoever (the MathML filter should be set to active in your moodle installation if you want to display formulas written in TeX code).

 These question types come with their own set of limitations.
-For STEM subjects you might want to check answers for algebraic equivalence of answers which is simply not possible with these question types.
+For STEM subjects you might want to check answers for algebraic equivalence, which is simply not possible with these question types.
 You might want to check out the STACK ( https://moodle.org/plugins/qtype_stack ) or WIRIS ( https://moodle.org/plugins/view.php?id=26 ) plugins for such purposes.

 Encoding/Umlauts
 ----------------